-The Speaking (S), Critical Thinking (CT), Quantitative Reasoning (QR), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the BA major in Computational Philosophy Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.
+The Critical Thinking (CT), Quantitative Reasoning (QR) and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the BS major in Data Science.
+The Speaking (S) graduation skill is met by MAT 201, COM 111, COM 115, or other speaking courses approved by the department.
+Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.